Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/uv/workflows/uv_management.rst

 We can tell that the ear would unwrap nicely with just a straightforward projection from the side view, and the neck with a tubular unwrap.
-So, our general approach will be to unwrap different parts of the object (face, ears, and so on) using different unwrap calculations, selecting each calculation according to whatever works best for that piece.
+So, our general approach will be to unwrap different parts of the object (face, ears, and so on) using different unwrap tool, selecting each tool according to which one works best for that part.
 So let us begin:
-We select only the "face" faces, unwrap them using the *Sphere* calculation, and scale and rotate them somewhat to fit logically within the image area of the UV Editor.
+We select only the "face" faces, unwrap them using the *Sphere* projection, and scale and rotate them somewhat to fit logically within the image area of the UV Editor.

 .. figure:: /images/modeling_meshes_editing_uv_layout-workflow_combining-uv-maps-3.png